Hephaestus-Arm/HephaestusArm2/electronics.md

 ### 7.3 Finding which port the ItsyBitsy is on.

-Running the following command below will tell you each usb connected to your computer replace `/dev/ttyACM0` in the putty with the port you found from running the command.
+Running the following command below will tell you each usb device connected to your computer.
+Replace `/dev/ttyACM0` in the putty command with the port connected to your ItsyBitsy.

 ```
 for sysdevpath in $(find /sys/bus/usb/devices/usb*/ -name dev); do